Pe̍h-ōe-jī: Current status

 Most native Southern Min speakers in Taiwan are unfamiliar with POJ or any other writing system, commonly asserting that "Taiwanese has no writing", or, if they are made aware of POJ, considering romanization as the "low" form of writing, in contrast with the "high" form (Chinese characters).
 For those who are introduced to POJ alongside Hàn-lô and completely Chinese character-based systems, a clear preference has been shown for all-character systems, with all-romanization systems at the bottom of the preference list, likely because of the preexisting familiarity of readers with Chinese characters.

 POJ remains the Taiwanese orthography "with the richest inventory of written work, including dictionaries, textbooks, literature [...] and other publications in many areas".
 A 1999 estimate put the number of literate POJ users at around 100,000, and secular organizations have been formed to promote the use of romanization among Taiwanese speakers.

 Outside Taiwan, POJ is rarely used.
 For example, in Fujian, Xiamen University uses a romanization known as Bbánlám pìngyīm, based on Pinyin.
-In other areas where Hokkien is spoken, such as Singapore, the Speak Mandarin Campaign is underway to actively discourage people from speaking Hokkien or other non-Mandarin varieties in favour of switching to Mandarin instead.
+In other areas where Hokkien is spoken, such as Singapore, the Speak Mandarin Campaign actively discourages people from speaking Hokkien or other non-Mandarin varieties in favour of switching to Mandarin instead.

 In 2006, Taiwan's Ministry of Education chose an official romanization for use in teaching Southern Min in the state school system.
 POJ was one of the candidate systems, along with Daī-ghî tōng-iōng pīng-im, but a compromise system, the Taiwanese Romanization System or Tâi-lô, was chosen in the end.
 Tâi-Lô retains most of the orthographic standards of POJ, including the tone marks, while changing the troublesome o͘ character for oo, swapping ts for ch, and replacing o in diphthongs with u.
 Supporters of Taiwanese writing are in general deeply suspicious of government involvement, given the history of official suppression of native languages, making it unclear whether Tâi-lô or POJ will become the dominant system in the future.